 Type of Change Employment Work Incentives Continuing Medical Insurance Problem Expedited

 Disability Review Resolution Reinstatement

 Staffing and Increase knowledge Ensure that all persons Provide annual Technical Support

 Training of local SSA office with IDD have access to ongoing IDD training. shall be available

-staff with regards to benefits planners who (PR 6) throughout the
+J staff with regards to benefits planners who (PR 6) throughout the

 SSI and SSDI for are trained to act as a process.
 (ER4, ER 10

 persons with IDD. guide to work Ensure that there & ER 11 )

 (Make people aware incentives/employment are designated SSA

 of supplemental support (WI 5) Staff who can serve

 information, such as as the subject expert

 Spotlight for IDD related

 Information Sheets. issues.
 (PR 7)

 Address gaps in

 topics.)
 (E2) Need Technical

 Expert Team to

 Provide Technical assist Certified

 Expert Team to SSA Benefits

 staff, in addition to Planners/Advocates

 the Area Work with solutions for

 Incentive technical problems.

 Coordinator (AWIC).
 (PR 10)

 (E3)

 Expand the role of

 Expand AWICs.
 (Hire the Certified

 in OC) (E4) Benefits Planner to

 include

 Unclear unknown representation for

 potential utilization helping persons with

 of the Work IDD/families

 incentive Liaison navigate the appeals

 (WIL) (E5) process.
 (PR 11)

+ce Problem Expedited

-Type of Change Employment Work Incentives Continuing Medical Insurance Problem Expedited Disability Review Resolution Reinstatement New Forms Create an 1619A SSA Spotlight Information Sheet to better define this benefit and how to implement it.
-(WI 14) Disability Review Need a "how to guide" for navigating medical benefits timelines.
-(MI 2) Resolution Publish a list of the different types of roles of benefits planners/WIPA/etc., indicate training, responsibilities, and who can assist families with appeals.
-This list shall be sent to families via the Regional Center (in California), and other support groups, ILCs, and agencies (Department of Rehabilitation).
-(PR 9) Other medical insurance information should be provided to benefits recipients, so that they have information regarding alternative medical insurance options.
-(Currently will likely happen in California - Reinstatement Clarify and iron out the expedited reinstatement process in SSA Spotlight Information Sheet.
-(ER 1 & ER 8) may not be true in other states) (PR 16)
+Disability Review Resolution Reinstatement

+New Forms Create an 1619A SSA Spotlight Information Sheet to better define this benefit and how to implement it.
+(WI 14) Need a "how to gui for navigating med benefits timelines.
+2) le" Publish a list of the different types of roles Clarify and iron out the expedited reinstatement process in SSA Spotlight Information Sheet.
+(ER 1 & ER 8)